tesibelda/vcstat/README.md

 * Edit vcstat.conf file as needed (see above)

-* Run vcstat with -config argument using that file.
+* Run vcstat with --config argument using that file.
 ```
-/path/to/vcstat -config /path/to/vcstat.conf
+/path/to/vcstat --config /path/to/vcstat.conf
 ```

 * Wait for 1 minute or press enter.
 You should see lines like those in the Example output below.